Is radiofrequency / RF microneedling treatment painful?

-Should RF skin tightening be painful to be effective?
+Should RF skin tightening hurt to be effective?

 Should radiofrequency treatment be painful to be effective for cellulite removal / skin tightening?

-High-power, deep-acting radio frequency treatment is now the indisputable technology for cellulite, non-surgical but lift and skin tightening, especially body skin tightening.
+High-power, deep-acting radiofrequency treatment is now the indisputable technology for skin tightening (especially body skin tightening) and one of the two best technologies for cellulite.

 But should it be painful to be effective?
 Absolutely not.